joestubbs/fmgt/README.md

 # fmgt Web Server
 `fmgt` is a lightweight webserver, written in Rust using the Rocket framework, providing HTTP APIs for basic file management tasks.
 The server includes endpoints for listing file paths, uploading and downloading files.
+When built with `--release` on Linux, the resulting binary is ~8MB.

 An OpenAPI v3 specification is included.

 ## Building the Project
 The project requires a recent version of Rust (e.g., 1.57.0); install using `rustup`.
 With rust